About

 80% hands-on.
 20% concept.
 Never reverse this.
 Every session ends with working code.

-New on the blog: MCP governance just became a product
+New on the blog: MCP portability when enterprise protocols compete

 Want to work with Jigar?